Krishna Raja Sagara: Operation

-The eight sets of gates are connected by means of chains and pulleys to a dead weight, which in turn is connected to a float, making up the 'balance weight' together, working inside a masonry well, both on the rear of the dam.
-The deadweight and float are placed one behind the other so as to have four gates on each side of it.
-When all eight gates close the sluice, the balance weight moves to the top of its swing and floats to the bottom of the well.
-The well has an inlet pipe 1 ft in diameter from the reservoir that allows water in when the reservoir reaches the maximum permissible level causing the float to rise, and the balance weight to fall pulling the gates up and allowing discharge of water.
-In the same mechanism, the well gets emptied through an exit pipe when the water level in the reservoir falls.
+Each set of eight gates connects, via chains and pulleys, to a dead weight, which in turn connects to a float; together they form the "balance weight," working inside a masonry well at the rear of the dam.
+The deadweight and float sit one behind the other, four gates to each side.
+When all eight gates close the sluice, the balance weight rises to the top of its swing and the float sinks to the bottom of the well.
+An inlet pipe, 1 ft across, lets water into the well from the reservoir once it reaches the maximum permissible level; that raises the float, drops the balance weight, and pulls the gates open to let water out.
+The same well empties out through an exit pipe once the reservoir level falls again.